quasinet package¶

 None

 Qsampling works as follows: Say you have a sequence and a qnet.
-Then we randomly pick one of the items in the sequence and then change the value of that item based on the prediction of the qnet.
+Then we randomly pick one of the items in the sequence (or a specified index) and change the value of that item based on the prediction of the qnet.

-• baseline_prob (1d array-like) – Baseline probability for sampling which index
+baseline_prob (1d array-like, optional) – Baseline probability for sampling which index.
+Ignored if steps is an array.

-• force_change (bool) – Whether to force the sequence to change when sampling.
+force_change (bool, optional) – Whether to force the sequence to change when sampling.

-• alpha (float) – scalr multiple of qnet object, can be any real number
+alpha (float, optional) – Scalar multiple of qnet object, can be any real number.

 seq – q-sampled sequence